actualizado

 Ayuda

 In May the snow starts to melt so it calms down but we still need to keep the dogs exercised and the kennel cleaned throughout the spring and summer.
 We sometimes need help in the garden and the forest too.
-We also cut and chop our own firewood and clear or maintain forest paths.
+We also cut and chop our own firewood and clear or maintain our forest trails.

 We are looking for people who are confident, proactive, highly motivated, positive in nature, easy-going and energetic.
 You should also be genuinely interested in dogs.
 We expect you to be helpful and flexible in our sometimes difficult Arctic conditions, and eager to participate wholeheartedly in all of our activities.
 We'd like to teach you about huskies, and the culture, lifestyles and traditions of Lapland as well as the wonders of the Arctic wilderness, and we aim for a workaway experience that will be mutually rewarding :)